textpattern/textpattern.github.io/brand/user-docs-guide.md

 * **yellow**{: .warning} = `**yellow**{: .warning}`
 * **red**{: .error} = `**red**{: .error}`

 The IAL notation only works if it has an element to apply to.
-In this case the `strong` element is used because it’s easily added with Markdown and makes the colours **stand out more**{: .warning}, *compared to emphasis*{: .warning}.
+In this case the `strong` element is used because it's easily added with Markdown and makes the colours **stand out more**{: .warning}, *compared to emphasis*{: .warning}.
 Regardless of what format, though, avoid using blue (`.information`); it looks too much like a link and could be confusing.

 [^ial]: https://kramdown.gettalong.org/syntax.html#inline-attribute-lists